RobiNN1/PHP-UI-Kit/docs/core/uikit.md

 # UI Kit

-Methods that can be used directly from a UiKit instance.
+Methods that can be used directly from a UI Kit instance.

 ---